ddemidov/vexcl/README.md

 [vexcl/external/boost_compute.hpp](vexcl/external/boost_compute.hpp) provides
 an example of using Boost.compute algorithms with VexCL vectors.
-Namely, it implements parallel sort and scan primitives on top of the corresponding Boost.compute algorithms.
+Namely, it implements parallel sort and inclusive scan primitives on top of the corresponding Boost.compute algorithms.

 ## Supported compilers